How to Create the Best Monthly Reset Routine Every Month

 Restocking everything means taking an inventory of what you need and making sure you have it on hand.
 This can include items like groceries, household supplies, and personal care items.

-For example, if you restock your pantry and fridge with healthy food options, you’re more likely to make healthy meal choices throughout the month.
+For instance, if you stock your pantry and fridge with healthy foods, you’re more likely to prepare nutritious meals throughout the month.
+Keeping cleaning supplies on hand makes it easier to maintain a tidy and comfortable living space.

 Treating yourself is a way to reward yourself for the hard work you have put in throughout the month.
 It can help you feel motivated and refreshed for the upcoming month.